HearingHealthApp/Ruben/planning/project_proposal.md

 What questions do you still have?
 What topics do you need to research more for your project?

-Verifying healthcare proffesionals?
+Open Questions:
+- ensuring confidentiality

+Topics to research:
+- Veifying credentials for doctors?
-Chatbot?
+- Chatbot?
-Common conditions/important information to share
+- Common conditions/important information to share